microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 - `REGISTRY_NAME`: This is the name of the Container Registry that is available in the `DOCKER_IMAGE_REGISTRY` secret.
 Based on this name, appropriate registry details will be used for `Docker` image management.
 - `REGISTRY_RG_NAME`: This is the name of the resource group related to the Container Registry.
 It is used for downloading the Docker Image.
 - `APP_PLAN_NAME`: TName of the App Services plan.
 It will be provisioned by the pipeline.
-- `WEB_APP_NAME`: Name of the web app.
+- `WEB_APP_NAME`: Name of the Web App.
 It will be provisioned by the pipeline.
-- `WEB_APP_RG_NAME`:  Name of the resource group related to App Service plan and web app.
+- `WEB_APP_RG_NAME`:  Name of the resource group related to App Service plan and Web App.
 It will be provisioned by the pipeline.
-- `WEB_APP_SKU`: This is the `SKU` (size) of the web app. e.g. "B3"
+- `WEB_APP_SKU`: This is the `SKU` (size) of the Web App. e.g. "B3"
-- `USER_MANAGED_ID`: This is the name of the user defined managed id created during deployment associated with the web app.
+- `USER_MANAGED_ID`: This is the name of the user defined managed id created during deployment associated with the Web App.

+`NOTE: For Docker based deployments, ensure to add promptflow, promptflow[azure], promptflow-tools packages in each flow's requirements.txt file`.
+Check-out existing use-cases (named_entity_recognition, math_coding, web_classification) for examples.`

 Now, push the new feature branch to the newly forked repo.